percona/psmysql-docs/doc/docs/flexibility/max_binlog_files.md

 When the limit is reached, oldest binary logs are purged until the total size is under the limit or only active log is remaining.

+!!! note

-**NOTE**: You should not set `--binlog-space-limit` to less or equal than the value of `--max-binlog-size` because after the max-binlog-size limit will be reached, logs will be rotated and immediately pruned by binlog-space-limit.
+    You should not set `--binlog-space-limit` to less or equal than the value of `--max-binlog-size` because after the max-binlog-size limit will be reached, logs will be rotated and immediately pruned by binlog-space-limit.